udacity/create-your-own-adventure/english/run_out_the_door/run_out_the_door.md

+You immediately jump up and run out the nearest exit!

 You immediately jump up and run out the nearest [exit](../new-exit/new-exit.md)!

 You find that a mysterious pool has formed right outside the door and with a splash